adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 ```

-- Most autonomous driving systems rely on Lidar, stereo cameras or radar sensors to achieve object detection, **scene flow estimation** of objects on roads and their key characteristics and influence on driving decisions and steering commands.
+- 씬 플로우도 중요 하다.
+Most autonomous driving systems rely on Lidar, stereo cameras or radar sensors to achieve object detection, **scene flow estimation** of objects on roads and their key characteristics and influence on driving decisions and steering commands.

-- We present an augmented **scene flow** understanding and object mapping byconsidering not only Lidar and cameras, but also DSRC-basedV2V beacons exchanged between vehicles.
+- We present an augmented **scene flow** understanding and **object mapping** by considering not only Lidar and cameras, but also DSRC-basedV2V beacons exchanged between vehicles.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDg4ODY4OTRdfQ==
+eyJoaXN0b3J5IjpbNzU1MjUzMjE2XX0=
 -->